Skip to content

 Type Description

-Set of cleaned, non-empty lines.
+List of cleaned, non-empty lines.

-Source code in oops/io/file.py
+Source code in src/oops/io/file.py

 Args: